·7 min read·comparison, webhook-site, hookray

 HookRay: Uses WebSocket connections to push incoming webhooks to your browser the instant they arrive.
 No refresh needed.
 You see the data appear in real-time, which makes the debug-test cycle significantly faster.

 Winner: HookRay.
 Real-time updates sound like a small feature, but when you're debugging a Stripe payment flow and sending dozens of test webhooks, the difference is dramatic.
+(See our Stripe webhook setup guide and HMAC signature verification guide for a full walkthrough.)

 Smart Payload Parsing